jburzynski/TypeGen/README.md

     public string[] Tags { get; set; }
 }

-// or with a generation spec (created anywhere in your project)
+// or using a specification file (a "generation spec") created anywhere in your project

 public class MyGenerationSpec : GenerationSpec
 {